mor-solomonov/creatives-around-frontend/README.md

 <br/>

 * The app is currently made for mobile only.
-* For desktop an iframe is implemented.
+* For the desktop version, an iframe is implemented.
 * Optimized for Google Chrome.
 * Ongoing optimizaion for Mozilla Firefox, Safari & Microsoft Edge.